francescmarti00/dmu-multimedia/md/SVG-Animation-lab.md

 ### 2. Place the circle

-Place the circle at coordinates (50, 50) using viewBox.
+Place the center of the circle at coordinates (200, 200) using viewBox.

 ### 3. Reduce the size of the circle